BradleyCulley/bradleyculley.github.io/_posts/2024-12-28-the-mirror.md

 </p>

 <p>
-    That autumn, the parents had decided to sell the home in order to downsize to a smaller one, since both children were off to college.
+    One summer, the parents decided to sell the home.
+They wanted to downsize since both children had gone off to college.
     The autumnal equinox that year happened to be during a school break, a few weeks before the family was set to move.
     On the day of the equinox, everyone was busy packing, cooking, and socializing.
 </p>